Always free tech support

 Do I need to line the flue?
 If you already have a clay tile lined flue, you have already lined the chimney.
 Unless it is cracked or damaged it is not necessary to add an additional liner.
 We recommend running the 6" stove pipe up at least 10 ' into the clay liner.
 The higher you go the better your stove will draft and the more heat you will get.
 However, if you code officer says you must run the pipe to the top,

-follow there advice.
+follow the advice.
 There is no creosote with coal so there is no chimney fire

 Do I need a barometric damper and a turn damper?
 Yes.
-The turn damper goes first and the barometric is after the turn damper heading away from the stove in the pipe system.
+The turn damper goes first (6" cast iron manual pipe damper) and the barometric is after the turn damper heading away from the stove in the pipe system.
 The turn damper will hold the fire down providing you with heat into the house instead of up the chimney.
-The barometric damper will cut down on coal usage by regulating the draft automatically.
+The barometric damper will cut down on coal usage by regulating the chimney draft automatically.

 Does the crimped edge of the pipe go towards the stove like a wood stove?
 No with a coal stove the crimped edge heads to the chimney.